What We Do

 Choir Policies and Attendance

-Choir rehearsals and services/performances are all part of a technology-free program.
+Technology-free program: Choir rehearsals and services/performances are all part of a technology-free program.
 Thus, in order to maintain focus and attention, use of phones and other devices is not allowed.
 Choristers are encouraged to leave phones at home, or in their cubbies; the director will confiscate devices as needed and/or take away choir privileges.
+Adults: A reminder that the church service and rehearsals are non-electronic zones, and your role-modeling as choir singers extends into coffee hour, dinners, and down time in between.
+Bottom line – leave ’em home, or don’t let me see ’em or hear ’em.
+Use these times to really connect with people, face to face.
+You’ll be glad you did!

-Two weeks notice is required for excused absences.
+Two weeks notice is required for excused absences, except through illness.
 Tardiness counts as ½ an unexcused absence.
 Plan to arrive 10 minutes early so that you can begin on time (arrival at the appointed time = late).

 Occasionally schools or other activities present last-minute conflicts with the choir schedule.
 It is expected that “choir comes first” in these cases.